Pot Set Yoghurt

 Note: The amount of culture used for one litre is VERY SMALL.

-Allow the milk to cool to 40° C. Add your starter culture and mix well to ensure the culture is evenly distributed.
+Allow the milk to cool to 40° C. Add your starter culture and mix well with your sealed whisk to ensure the culture is evenly distributed.

 Pour your milk into the yoghurt maker.
-Maintain the milk mixture between 37° and 43° C for 8-12 hours, or even longer.
+Maintain the milk mixture between 37° and 43° C for 10-12 hours, or even longer.
+For a higher bacteria count and a lower sugar count, ferment for 24 hours.

-We have found that two or three drops of calcium chloride will help produce yoghurt that is just a little thicker, this step is optional.
+We have found that two or three drops of calcium chloride will help produce yoghurt that is just a little thicker.